Atlanta Cabin

 Atlanta Cabin is located in the old mining town of Atlanta, Idaho, at an elevation of 5,800 feet.
 It is part of a historic ranger station compound built by the Civilian Conservation Corps and the Forest Service in 1933.
 This compound, known as the Atlanta Ranger Station Historic District, is listed on the National Register of Historic Places.

 The roads to the cabin are generally well-maintained, although there are some rough washboard sections.
 Guests can drive to the cabin, but should check local conditions prior to arrival, since inclement weather may make accessing the cabin difficult.
-Atlanta Cabin offers many creature comforts so guests can have an enjoyable stay.
+Atlanta Cabin offers many amenities so guests can have an enjoyable stay.

 The kitchen has a sink with hot water, a table with chairs, a propane stove and a refrigerator.
 The indoor bathroom features a flush toilet, sink and shower.
-A broom and dustpan are provided.

 Propane wall heaters keep the cabin warm.
 A picnic table, fire ring and pedestal grill are located behind the cabin.
+Limited bear-proof trash recepticles are located at the back of the cabin.
+Please be mindful and try to pack-out as much as you are able to.

 The cabin is surrounded by a grassy meadow and lodgepole pines.
 The front porch offers great views of the edge of the Sawtooth Wilderness and 9,363' Greylock Mountain.